-The pont Bir-Hakeim of Paris, part I !!!
+The pont Bir-Hakeim of Paris !!!

 Oh yes a memorable passage for many years and had more on the metro station than on the bridge until now.
 It is always great uplifting mode to do places where in addtion to visits had worked nearby on my partners’s office ; great memories of my travels and family visits.
-Therefore, let me tell you about the Pont Bir-Hakeim of Paris, part I !!!
+Therefore, let me tell you about the Pont Bir-Hakeim of Paris !!!
 Hope you enjoy it as I.

 paris pont bir hakeim nov17